Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Not being able to see a cancer expert

 Many people have a hard time deciding on a liver cancer treatment.
-It may help to have a second doctor review the diagnosis and treatment options before starting treatment.
+It may help to have a second healthcare provider review the diagnosis and treatment choices before starting treatment.
 It is important to remember that in most cases, a short delay in treatment will not lower the chance that it will work.
 Some health insurance companies even require that a person with cancer seek a second opinion.
-Many other insurance companies will pay for a second opinion if asked.
+Most other insurance companies will pay for a second opinion if asked.

 A: There are many ways to get a second opinion:

-Ask a primary care doctor.
+Ask a primary healthcare provider.
 He or she may be able to suggest a specialist who is a liver expert.
 This may be a hepatologist, surgeon, liver transplant surgeon, medical oncologist, interventional radiologist, or radiation oncologist.
-Sometimes these doctors work together at cancer centers or hospitals.
+Sometimes these healthcare providers work together at cancer centers or hospitals.
 Never be afraid to ask for a second opinion.

 Call the National Cancer Institute’s Cancer Information Service.
 The number is 800-4-CANCER (800-422-6237).
 They have information about treatment facilities.
 These include cancer centers and other programs supported by the National Cancer Institute.

-Doctors are always finding new ways to treat liver cancer.
+Healthcare providers are always finding new ways to treat liver cancer.
 These new methods are tested in clinical trials.
-Before beginning treatment, you should ask your doctor if there are any clinical trials you should consider.
+Before beginning treatment, you should ask your healthcare provider if there are any clinical trials you should consider.

 A: Here’s an overview of some new prevention and treatment methods being studied: